Aliases for CES4A Gene

 GeneCards Summary for CES4A Gene

 CES4A (Carboxylesterase 4A) is a Protein Coding gene.
-Among its related pathways are the visual cycle I (vertebrates) and E2F transcription factor network.
+Among its related pathways are E2F transcription factor network and the visual cycle I (vertebrates).
 GO annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
 An important paralog of this gene is CES2.

 UniProtKB/Swiss-Prot for CES4A Gene